balena-io/balena-cli/doc/cli.markdown

 ### Arguments

-#### APPLICATIONORDEVICE
+#### FLEETORDEVICE

-application name or slug, or local device IP address or hostname
+fleet name or slug, or local device IP address or ".local" hostname

 ### Options